ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-7-2.md

-Adoption of Technology in Agile Sales and Operations Planning: Strategies for Selecting and Implementing Technology Solutions
+Strategies for Selecting and Implementing Technology Solutions
 =============================================================================================================================

 Adopting technology solutions can improve the effectiveness of agile sales and operations planning (S\&OP) by providing real-time data and insights.
 Here are some strategies for selecting and implementing technology solutions in S\&OP: